yusufmunircloud/GCP-Projects/Big Data Processing with DataProc.md

 * Convert `orders` and `order_items` to **Parquet File Format**.
 We will have
 * Compute Daily Product Revenue and save the result to Google Cloud Storage.

-Refer to respective scripts under scripts folder in our Git Repository.
 Make sure to copy the scripts into GCS and run directly using `spark-sql` on Dataproc Cluster for unit testing.

 Here are the commands used to validate local scripts using `spark-sql`.